dylansallred/VideoFrames-Tag-N-Extract/README.md

    - Assign tags to frames using the tag overlay or number keys 1-9.

 5. **Extract Frames**:
-   - Click the "Extract Frames" button in the sidebar.
+   - Click the "Export Frames" button in the sidebar.
+   - Choose between exporting frames only or including session data.
    - Confirm the extraction when prompted.
    - Wait for the process to complete, and download the ZIP file containing extracted frames.